-ELC Community Table 3: ELC Communities Dominant Vegetation Species Area Onsite (m2) CVI_1 - Transportation This community is comprised of the railway and road networks throughout the Site.
-CVC_1 - Business Sector There is one commercial business within the Site.
-42,969 FOCM6-3 - Dry-Fresh Scots Pine Naturalized Coniferous Plantation This forest community is situated north of the rail line and was dominated by naturalized Scots Pine.
+Table 3: ELC Communities ELC Community Dominant Vegetation Species Approximate Area Onsite (m2) CVI_1 - Transportation This community is comprised of the railway and road networks throughout the Site.
+2,393 CVC_1 - Business Sector There is one commercial business within the Site, and two slivers of the businesses west of the Site within the larger Study Area.
+39,828 FOCM6-3 - Dry-Fresh Scots Pine Naturalized Coniferous Plantation This forest community is situated north of the rail line and was dominated by naturalized Scots Pine.
 Other species noted in this ecosite were Manitoba Maple, American Elm, Green Ash, Common Buckthorn and Honeysuckle.
 A Mixed Meadow Marsh community is present just north of this naturalized plantation which lined the creek in this location.
-FODM4-5 - Dry-Fresh Manitoba Maple Deciduous Forest This forest community within the Study Area is dominated by Manitoba Maple, American Elm, Green Ash, Common Buckthorn and Honeysuckle.
+4,441 Maple Deciduous Forest This forest community within the Study Area is dominated by Manitoba Maple, American Elm, Green Ash, Common Buckthorn and Honeysuckle.
 The wooded strip east of Stillwater Creek also contained Trembling Aspen in the canopy as well as the other species noted above.
-FODM11 - Naturalized Deciduous Hedgerow There are two Naturalized Hedgerows in the Study Area.
+16,434 FODM11 - Naturalized Deciduous Hedgerow There are two Naturalized Hedgerows in the Study Area.
 One (1) is located south of the rail tracks and is comprised of Manitoba Maple, Green Ash, Common Buckthorn, and Honeysuckle.
 The other separates the commercial business from the trailer park and includes Manitoba Maple, Trembling Aspen, and White Poplar.
-MAMM1-2 - Cattail Graminoid Mineral Meadow Marsh The two (2) Cattail Marsh communities are located south of the rail line within a narrow ditch.
-The eastern-most polygon also contained Phragmites (Phragmites australis subsp. australis).
-MAMM3 - Mixed Mineral Meadow Marsh The Mixed Meadow Marsh communities within the Site are dominated by Joe Pye weed, Narrow-leaved Cattail, and Reed Canary Grass.
+7,086 MAMM1-2 - Cattail Graminoid Mineral Meadow Marsh The two (2) Cattail Marsh communities are located south of the rail line within a narrow ditch.
+The eastern-most polygon also contained Phragmites ( Phragmites australis subsp. australis ).
+679 MAMM3 - Mixed Mineral Meadow Marsh The Mixed Meadow Marsh communities within the Site are dominated by Joe Pye weed, Narrow-leaved Cattail, and Reed Canary Grass.
 This community is situated along Stillwater Creek, both north and south of the railway, as well as north of the naturalized Scots Pine plantation where the entrance to the Site is planned.
-MEMM3 - Dry-Fresh Mixed Meadow The Mixed Meadow communities within the Site are comprised of a mix of common grass-like and broadleaf species dominated by Smooth Brome, Wild Carrot, Bird's-foot trefoil, Common Mugwort, Goldenrod, vetch, dandelion, and bedstraws.
-SWTM3-6 - Mixed Willow Mineral Deciduous Thicket Swamp The Mixed Meadow Marsh community located south of the railway and adjacent to Stillwater Creek transitions into a Mixed Willow Thicket Swamp along the eastern banks of the creek.
-THDM2 - Dry- Fresh Deciduous Shrub Thicket This Deciduous Shrub Thicket is located east of Moodie Drive, along the north side of the rail line.
-It is dominated by Red-osier Dogwood (Cornus sericea) and Staghorn Sumac.
+2,124 MEMM3 - Dry-Fresh Mixed Meadow The Mixed Meadow communities within the Site are comprised of a mix of common grass-like and broadleaf species dominated by Smooth Brome, Wild Carrot, Bird's-foot trefoil, Common Mugwort, Goldenrod, vetch, dandelion, and bedstraws.
+32,836 Red-Osier A Thicket Swamp dominated by Red-osier Dogwood is present east of the meadow marsh and adjacent to Stillwater Creek north of the railway.
+311 SWTM3-6 - The Mixed Meadow Marsh community located south of the railway and adjacent to Stillwater Creek transitions into a Mixed Willow Thicket Swamp along the eastern banks of the creek.
+315 THDM2 - Dry-Fresh Deciduous Shrub Thicket This Deciduous Shrub Thicket is located east of Moodie Drive, along the north side of the rail line.
+It is dominated by Red-osier Dogwood ( Cornus sericea ) and Staghorn Sumac.
+422